dimitrinicolas/rpi-thermostat/readme.md

 ### Future

 This is actually the strict minimum for a connected thermostat, There is so many possible features to develop :
-- The slider range's default value on the web interface must be the current setting
 - Increase the temperature just before wake-up time
 - Turn the radiator on and off according to the position of the person (by using ifttt)
 - Add a temperature sensor to adjust the setting for a desired temperature setting